Editorial Board

 Portrait of Lorenzo Galluzzi

 Lorenzo Galluzzi studied at the University of Modena and Reggio Emilia and at the University of Paris Sud/Paris XI.
 He is a founding member of the European Research Institute for Integrated Cellular Pathology and an editor for several scientific journals in the field of oncology, among others Editor-in-Chief of “OncoImmunology”.
-His research as part of the Research Unit "Apoptosis, Cancer and Immunity" focuses on several aspects of mitochondrial cell death, autophagy, oncogenic signaling pathways and tumor immunology.
+His research focuses on several aspects of mitochondrial cell death, autophagy, oncogenic signaling pathways and tumor immunology.
+He is currently an Associate Professor at Fox Chase Cancer Center (USA) and Temple University Graduate School (USA) as well as a Honorary Assistant Professor Adjunct at Yale School of Medicine (USA), a Faculty member of the Universities of Ferrara, Padova and Roma “La Sapienza” (Italy).
+In addition, he is an Associate Director of the European Academy for Tumor Immunology.

 Portrait of Brian K. Kennedy